MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-W-Lifesaving-Appliances-Arrangements/part-199-Lifesaving-Systems-Certain-Inspected-Vessels/subpart-A-General/section-199.30.md

 *Passenger for hire* means a passenger for whom consideration is contributed as a condition of carriage on the vessel, whether directly or indirectly flowing to the owner, charterer, operator, agent, or any other person having an interest in the vessel.

-*Passenger vessel* means -
+*Passenger vessel* means—

 (1) On an international voyage, a vessel of at least 100 tons gross tonnage carrying more than 12 passengers; and

-(2) On other than an international voyage, a vessel of at least 100 tons gross tonnage -
+(2) On other than an international voyage, a vessel of at least 100 tons gross tonnage—

 (i) Carrying more than 12 passengers, including at least one passenger-for-hire; or